Brand Partnerships, Studios and Awards Season: Why Brands Should Care

 - This is one way our agency can pre-determine potential award nominees for brands who are interested in aligning in the films themselves.
 Based on the shooting schedule and information from the studio, the release date can often be estimated prior to production starting to shoot.

 - It is possible to predict the Oscar winners with a success rate of 77% for Picture, 93% for Director, 77% for Actor, and 77% for Actress

 - Again, based on the script itself and the talent attached, and after having read thousands of scripts over the years, our agency has the experience to be able to substantiate suggestions as to what content will make it to the final rounds.

 - The cost of a 'Best Picture' winning Oscar campaign is around $10 million, with half of all money spent on Oscar campaigns going towards advertising.

-- Studios are likely to be open to brand partnerships that can help defray costs through co-branded advertising, or which can add to overall eyeballs of the studios marketing campaign for the Oscar.
+- Studios are likely to be open to brand partnerships that can help defray costs through co-branded advertising, or which can add to the overall eyeballs of the studios' marketing campaign for the Oscar.

 - It costs around $3,500 to prepare a Hollywood actress for the red carpet.